How to travel with your bike

 How to pack your mountain bike in a bag for travel

-Over the years we’ve been exploring the world with our mountain bikes and we’ve tried almost every bike packing option available: from the cheap and cheerful cardboard bike box from the local bike shop, to more expensive, hard-shell boxes.
+Over the years we’ve been exploring the world – from Europe, to South America, to Africa, and beyond – with our mountain bikes and we’ve tried almost every bike packing option available: from the cheap and cheerful cardboard bike box from the local bike shop, to more expensive, hard-shell boxes.
 Each has its advantages and disadvantages, for example, the cardboard option is inexpensive and easy to access, but also requires a lot of extra protective packaging to secure your bike and is very time-consuming to pack/ unpack.
 The hard shell, on the other hand, offers a good deal of protection for your mountain bike, but is extremely cumbersome to transport around train stations and airports.

 Having tried and tested most products on the market, we were blown away when we discovered the Evoc Bike Travel Bag, which we’ve actually enjoyed travelling with for many years now.
 The cunning German design means that you’ll have your bike safely packed away in under ten minutes, but more importantly, it will be built up and ready to ride within ten minutes of you arriving in our destinations around the world!
 While all your riding buddies are struggling with rear mechs and bubble wrap, you’ll be relaxing with a drink!